Puck (Marvel Comics): Puck (Eugene Judd)

-The first character to use the codename is a man whose real name is Eugene Milton Judd.
-He was born in 1914 in Saskatoon, Saskatchewan.
+Eugene Milton Judd was born in 1914 in Saskatoon, Saskatchewan.
 He spent years traveling the world as a soldier of fortune, working as an intelligence agent and bouncer, before becoming a professional adventurer and joining Alpha Flight.

 Early in his career, Judd was hired to steal the Black Blade of Baghdad.
 The Blade imprisoned an ancient sorcerer called Black Raazer, and Judd accidentally freed him.
-Judd was able to trap Raazer using some ancient mysticism and the light from his own life force.
-This caused the 6'6" tall adventurer to shrink to about 3'6" in height, as the Black Blade had the ability to take life force from others, which caused a physical reduction in size.
-It has also granted him immortality.
-At some point, he became friends with the American playboy Dan Kane, otherwise known as Captain Terror.
-When Captain Terror was defeated in the Spanish Civil War by the 1930s El Aguila, a fellow hero fighting on the opposite side, he retired, but Puck fought El Aguila for revenge.
+Judd trapped Raazer using ancient mysticism and the light from his own life force, but was transformed into an immortal, dwarfish form as a result.
+He became friends with the American playboy Dan Kane, otherwise known as Captain Terror.
+When Captain Terror was defeated in the Spanish Civil War by the 1930s El Águila, a fellow hero fighting on the opposite side, he retired, but Puck fought Aguila for revenge.
 He also formed a friendship with noted author Ernest Hemingway and became an accomplished bullfighter.
-He was paroled into Beta Flight and, eventually joining Alpha Flight, he adopted the codename "Puck."
+He was paroled into Beta Flight and, eventually joining Alpha Flight, he adopted the codename "Puck".

-Some details of his past remain unknown, hinted at in dialogue: the affair of the Brass Bishop, and some murders.

-Puck was wounded by teammate Marrina and hospitalized.
-While recovering, he battled an illegal drug ring that was operating out of the hospital.
-Before long, he returned to active duty, and battled Omega Flight.
-Puck comforted Heather Hudson after James Hudson's presumed death.
-Puck then encountered the Sub-Mariner, and allied with the Sub-Mariner in battle against the Master.
+Puck is seriously wounded by teammate Marrina, made temporarily bestial under a summoning call sent by the Master of the World and hospitalized.
+While recovering, he battles an illegal drug ring operating out of the hospital.
+A solo adventure of Puck set shortly after his recovery was produced to be a fill-in issue of Alpha Flight, but never published; however, the adventure remains part of the Marvel canon due to Puck making a fleeting reference to "the affair of the Brass Bishop".
+Puck returns to active duty, and battles Omega Flight.
+Puck comforts Heather Hudson after James Hudson's presumed death.
+Puck then encounters Namor, and allies with the Sub-Mariner in battle against the Master.

-Puck later journeyed to the realm of the Great Beasts alongside Alpha Flight, where they battled the Great Beasts.
-Puck encountered the Beyonder, and battled the Hulk during the events of Secret Wars II.
+Puck journeys to the realm of the Great Beasts alongside Alpha Flight, where they battle the Great Beasts.
+Puck encounters the Beyonder, and battles the Hulk during the events of Secret Wars II.